-All Good Travel Policies Have These 5 Things in Common
+Good Travel Policies Have 5 Things in Common

 A good travel policy is a good thing.
 But why not make yours great?
 Leaders shoot for the moon, right?
 And, frankly, your travel-weary employees would love to know that you’re polishing your policy in order to improve their experience.
 A great travel policy greatly benefits your admin and finance teams, too, and it can save your company a bundle in wasted time and money.
 Everyone’s a winner.

-These 5 things will put you on the road to travel policy greatness.
+These 5 things will help you develop a great travel policy for your company.
 (Hint: It’s not just the policies you set, but how you implement them.

 We’re all about tools these days – especially digital tools that make our lives easier by giving us exactly what we want, faster.
 There’s an app for everything.
 And a smart device, too.
 A great travel policy takes advantage of this fact, using clever, customized digital technology to help employees plan their travel lightning-fast and within guidelines.

 And speaking of guidelines, the more restrictive your travel policy, the harder it will be for people to follow it.
 Travel can be chaotic, and most of the time it’s not fun.
 A good policy acknowledges that, by letting employees enjoy the “rewards” -- loyalty points, extra time for bleisure, etc. Even more on point, a good policy relies on tools such as dynamic pricing to enable reasonable, flexible scheduling and spending within parameters that fit the real world.
 Fewer prior approval requirements save time and hassle.

 You get peace of mind your employees are booking safe, comfortable accommodations and cost control so expenses for flights, hotels, and food don’t fly over the moon.
 How great is that?